 5. If you have passed the check and the bank has no questions to you and your company, then further, you will usually need to sign various contracts and agreements;

 6. After that, you are given access to your account.

-If you have successfully opened an account, this does not mean that you have completely passed the verification.
+If you have successfully opened an account or multiple bank accounts, this does not mean that you have completely passed the verification.
 Most jurisdictions monitor your behavior closely enough in the first months of operation to verify the information and data you have provided.

 GET A PERSONAL OFFER!

 We will really dive into your case, analyze and advise options and solutions according to your criteria to find suitable bank accounts